oneoffcoder/rpa/source/vocabulary.rst

     liam moj, being extremely naughty
     luab sab, satire
     ntxhi noog, to investigate
-    peem tsheej, how one comes to be or how one becomes plhom moj, naughty
+    peem tsheej, how one comes to be or how one becomes (perseverance to become) plhom moj, naughty
     plhob les, apathy
     qauj les, not old and not new